quinnpatj/learning-gitlab/labs/merge-request/README.md

 > Merge requests are designed around a one-to-one (1:1) branch relationship.
 Only one open merge request may be associated with a given target branch at a time.

-For this Lab we will be using our `my-spring-project` project.
-From the GitLab dashboard click on the project and select **my-spring-project > Repository > Branches**.
+For this Lab we will be using our `learning-gitlab-1` project.
+From the GitLab dashboard click on the project and select **learning-gitlab-1 > Repository > Branches**.

 ![](/imgs/branches-1.png)